-1. Minimum Limit - The minimum number of search results returned for a particular facet before that facet will be displayed.
-For instance, if the limit was set to '3' and a

-- search for "fish" returned only two results for 'Bass', 'Bass' would not be included as a facet. - 2.
+- 1. Minimum Limit The minimum number of search results returned for a particular facet before that facet will be displayed.
+For instance, if the limit was set to '3' and a search for "fish" returned only two results for 'Bass', 'Bass' would not be included as a facet. - 2.
 Soft Limit The number of facets to show when a search is first returned.
 This setting will return the most populous facets first, and include a button to expose more available facets. - 3.
 Maximum Limit Similar to a Soft Limit, but without the option to expand to show more terms beyond the limit set here.

-Note that you will want to use terms here that have been indexed as "strings" (see Appendix).
+Note that you will want to use terms here that have been indexed as "strings".
+Read APPENDIX D - SOLR SCHEMA (SEARCH) Term Reference for more information.